TonLeon/Mindoc_Original_Prototype/_mindoc_media/introduction_video_1.md

 media_type: video

 _title: Red Cross Work on Mutilés, At Paris (1918)
 description: Four-minute film of American sculptor Anna Coleman Ladd's studio in Paris where she made masks for men with facial wounds.
 From the National Museum of Health and Medicine.
-Red Cross Work on Mutiles, At Paris, 1918 [Master],
+Red Cross Work on Mutiles, At Paris, 1918 [Master]:
 creator:
 _date: 1918
 rights: